AhmedMourad0/no-copy/README.md

 ## Caveats

+- Mirroring internal constructors is not currently support.
+For now, consider using `@Shatter` instead and providing your own cloning method. *(Fix planned in a future release)*

+- For now, you cannot have methods named `copy` inside your `@Mirror` or `@Shatter` annotated classes or they will be affected by the mirroring or shattering respectively. *(Fix planned in a future release)*

 - Kotlin compiler plugins are not a stable API.
 Compiled outputs from this plugin should be stable, but usage in newer versions of kotlinc are not guaranteed to be stable.